noforn/sdk-framework/README.md

 ```

 The framework will:
-1. Scan the target IP (192.168.166.115 by default)
+1. Scan the target IP (192.168.1.1 by default)
 2. Identify running services and their versions
 3. Search for relevant CVEs affecting those services
+4. Search for and create relevant POCs
-4. Generate appropriate testing commands
+4. Generate and execute applicable commands
 5. Test for vulnerabilities
 6. Create comprehensive reports in the `/pwn` directory